appcypher/viper/NOTES.md

     #### IMPLEMENTATION

     Viper is all about structural typing.
-It sees type unsafety and covariance as intersection types and inheritance as union types.
+It sees type unsafety and covariance as union types and inheritance as union types.

 #### FEATURES IN PYTHON THAT BREAK STATIC GUARANTEES OR PREVENT STATIC OPTIMIZATIONS

-- Eval
+- Eval / exec
-    - Use of eval
+    - Use of eval / exec
         ```py
         eval('2 + 3')
         ```